NickChiapputo/InformationTheory/MultiArmedBandit/README.md

 The program requires the use of the GNU Science Library (GSL).
 This can be installed with instructions at [GNU.org](https://www.gnu.org/software/gsl/).

 ## Usage
 The header and source file `algorithms.h` and `algorithms.c` can be used as library files for any program.
 These files are made to allow users to more easily simulate Multi-Armed Bandit simulations using the four implemented algorithms.
-An example creation of an algorithm is given here:
+The source `bandit.c` shows how these files can be used in a full program.
+Example usage can be taken from that source.
+An example creation of an algorithm object is given below.

     Algorithm * ts = newAlgorithm( TH_ALGTYPE, 1000000, 500, 2, BERNOULLI_DIST, 1, 0, r, 0 );